 Since there is Medicare Part A and B, and the relatively new Part D for prescription drugs (see later), then what is Part C?

 You must have Medicare Parts A and B to enroll in a Medicare Advantage plan.
 There will be an additional premium for this coverage.
 The benefits provided under Part C must generally be equal to or superior to those of original Medicare, with the exception of hospice care, which isn’t provided.
-Medicare Advantage plans may offer additional coverages, such as vision, hearing, and dental, and/or health and wellness programs.
+Medicare Advantage plans may offer additional coverage such as vision, hearing, and dental, and/or health and wellness programs.
 Most plans include Medicare Part D (prescription drug coverage).

 Medicare Part D is a creature of the Bush administration.
 It adds prescription drug coverage to Original Medicare.
 You cannot have drug coverage under both Part D and Medicare Advantage.
 If you at some point add Medicare Part D and already have a Medicare Advantage plan, that plan will need to delete its Rx coverage.
 There is no coverage anywhere in the Medicare program for over the counter drugs.